GVPV12/BWM/README.md

 # ENG

-# Bulk Watermark Maker: Simple Image Watermarking Tool 📸
+# Bulk Watermark Maker: Simple Image Watermarking Tool

-Welcome to BWM in console\! 🎉 This is a small, easy-to-use application that allows you to add text watermarks to your images.
+This is a small, easy-to-use application that allows you to add text watermarks to your images.
 It's perfect for protecting your photos, adding your name, or your website's URL quickly and easily. ✨

 Download link: [https://github.com/GVPV12/BWM/releases/download/v1.0/BWMconsola.exe](https://github.com/GVPV12/BWM/releases/download/v1.0/BWMconsola.exe)